OpenResearchInstitute/joco-2019-badge/README.md

 `sudo dpkg -i <path-to-downloads>/JLink_Linux_V618b_x86_64.deb`

 You'll also need a couple of command line tools from Nordic.
-These are available from <http://infocenter.nordicsemi.com/topic/com.nordic.infocenter.tools/dita/tools/nrf5x_command_line_tools/nrf5x_installation.html?cp=5_1_1>.
+These are available from <https://www.nordicsemi.com/Software-and-Tools/Development-Tools/nRF5-Command-Line-Tools/Download> (change the platform on the left-hand side to Linux64).
 We used version 9.7.0, but the latest version is probably fine.
 Install them in a location outside this project, like the Nordic SDK.
 For example using the location "/src/joco-support", you can do the following:

 ```
 mkdir -p /src/joco-support/bin